 Flutter, through Material Design and Cupertino, achieves something extra.
 It contains two different sets of widgets that are able to conform to two different OS designs.
 Essentially what happens is that your app will behave similarly on both platforms but will always have some imitation of the specific platform.
 This makes the app look a lot more natural on any device since it resembles its native components.

 Also, note that Flutter apps look just as good on older operating systems as they do on up-to-date ones.
-In React Native, there’s a risk at the app’s UI when the app components have upgraded after an OS UI update.
+In React Native, there’s a risk to the app’s UI when the app components have upgraded after an OS UI update.

 Launching apps on the Play Store and App Store is already a tricky process and it gets a lot more painful when you create a cross-platform app.

 With React Native, you have to go through a manual process to launch the app on the App Store.
 However, there are some trustworthy third-party tools that can be deployed for the same, for example, Fastlane.

 React Native relies on third parties for automated release support.
 On the other hand, Flutter is one of the platforms known for its well-built command-line interface.
 Anyone can use those command-line instructions and put the apps on the Play Store and App Store easily.
-Flutter has also officially documented their release process on Fastlane which makes it accessible for anyone’s perusal.
+Flutter has also officially documented its release process on Fastlane which makes it accessible for anyone’s perusal.

 Top apps made with the platforms

 Since, React Native is Facebook’s own internal programming platform, their all apps – Facebook, Facebook Ads, Instagram, etc. are made using it.
 Other major industry examples that have used React Native to build their apps include Skype, Airbnb, Walmart, SoundCloud Pulse, and Tesla.

 Google made Google Ads app on Flutter, which is by far the most prominent example.
 Other amazing works developed on Flutter include Xinayu by Alibaba, SpaceX Go!, Hamilton Musical app, Watermaniac, Reflectly, PostMuse